withastro/roadmap/proposals/0027-content-collections.md

 1. Release behind an experimental flag before 2.0 to get initial feedback
 2. Baseline this flag for Astro 2.0

-This should give us time to address all aspects and corner cases of content schemas.
+This should give us time to address all aspects and corner cases of content Collections.

 We intend `src/content/` to be the recommended way to store Markdown and MDX content in your Astro project.
 Documentation will be *very* important to guide adoption!
 So, we will speak with the docs team on the best information hierarchy.
 Not only should we surface the concept of a `src/content/` early for new users, but also guide existing users (who may visit the "Markdown & MDX" and Astro glob documentation) to `src/content/` naturally.
 A few initial ideas: